amberovsky/docker-blah/README.md

 <a name="about"></a>
 ## About

 `docker-blah` is a small project written in nodejs.
 It is a good "first choice" solution if you are doing just first steps with docker and don't want to setup whole infrastructure, like swarm, for example.
-Basic functionality is:
+Basic functionality are:

 -   Create projects and add current nodes with docker daemon to a project